VamsiKrishnaThota03/faq_project/README.md

 ## Contribution Guidelines

-We welcome contributions to the FAQ project!
+I welcome contributions to the FAQ project!
 Here’s how you can contribute:

 1. Fork the repository.
 2. Clone your fork locally.